 PhD, Economics, University of Pennsylvania, 1979

-Morton Schapiro began his term as Northwestern University’s 16th president on September 1, 2009.
+Morton Schapiro was Northwestern University’s president from 2009 to 2022.
 An economist, he is among the nation’s leading authorities on the economics of higher education, with particular expertise in the area of college financing and affordability and on trends in educational costs and student aid.
 He has testified before U.S. Senate and House committees on economic and educational issues and is widely quoted in the national media on those topics.

 He has published more than 100 articles and written or edited 10 books including Minds Wide Shut: How the New Fundamentalisms Divide Us (Princeton University Press, 2021), co-authored with Northwestern professor and eminent literary critic Gary Saul Morson.

 He has received research grants and contracts from the National Science Foundation, U.S. Department of Education, World Bank, Spencer Foundation, Andrew W. Mellon Foundation, College Board, Organization for Economic Cooperation and Development, and other groups to study the economics of higher education and related topics.
 In 2010 he was elected a fellow of the American Academy of Arts and Sciences, and in 2017 he was elected a member of the National Academy of Education.